plaprade/Continuum-BitcoinRPC/README.md

+# NAME

-# Continuum::BitcoinRPC - Asynchronous BitcoinRPC client
+Continuum::BitcoinRPC - Asynchronous BitcoinRPC client

+# DESCRIPTION

 Continuum::BitcoinRPC is a client that interfaces the RPC commands of the Satoshi bitcoin implementation ([Satoshi Node](http://github.com/bitcoin/bitcoin)).
 It is built on top of the